WeirdMath/SwiftyHaru/README.md

     // Put some text
     context.textLeading = 11
-    context.show(text: "Roses are red,\nViolets are blue,\nSugar is sweet,\nAnd so are you.",
+    try context.show(text: "Roses are red,\nViolets are blue,\nSugar is sweet,\nAnd so are you.",
                      atX: 300, y: 200)
 }
 ```